equinix/terraform-provider-equinix/docs/data-sources/organization.md

 ---
-page_title: "Equinix Metal: packet_organization"
+page_title: "Equinix Metal: metal_organization"
 subcategory: ""
 description: |-
   Provides an Equinix Metal Organization datasource.
 This can be used to read existing Organizations.
 ---

-# packet_organization
+# metal_organization

 Provides an Equinix Metal organization datasource.